League: Thai Semi-Pro League Central (current level)

 being ideal for developing players.

-transferred, like many clubs, to the Thonburi League for the 2025 season, where
+United, like many clubs, transferred to the Thonburi League for the 2025 season, where

 they were placed in Zone D.